The Positive Way to Deal with Negative Reviews

 To be clear, I’m in no way suggesting your business should be compared to Amy’s Baking Company.
 Your business is honest, reliable and customer-focused.

 You can’t just operate with this idea, however.
 You also have to offer tangible proof to your audience.
-The best tactic here is to offer a money-back guarantee or a free trial.
+The best tactic here is to offer a money-back ensure or a free trial.
 Hassle free refunds work great for physical products while free trials are better suited for virtual services, including most B2B services.

 Step Two: Control Your Review Spaces